24. Personnel Management Program

 (2) Preparation, adoption and amendment of Pay Plan.
 A City-wide compensation plan, which shall consist of minimum and maximum rates of pay for each class or position, shall be developed and maintained by the Human Resources Manager, as the representative of the City Manager.
 Salary ranges shall be related directly to the position Classification Plan, and shall be determined with due regard to range of pay for other classes, requisite qualifications, prevailing rate of pay for like work in other public and private organizations, recruiting experience, working conditions, suggestions of Department Heads, maintenance of other benefits received by employees, the financial policy of the City, and other economic considerations.
 In addition, the Human Resources Manager shall develop, maintain and update a set of salary complements, which shall be designed to assist in attracting and retaining qualified employees.
 The Pay Plan shall be submitted to Council by the City Manager for adoption on an annual basis, in order to maintain the competitive nature of the City's personnel program.

 (3) Employee political activity.
 Active participation by employees in the municipal politics of the City of Westminster shall be restricted.
 It shall be the policy of the City, however, not to deny to employees and officials the rights to engage in their normal rights and responsibilities as citizens.

 (4) Nondiscrimination.
-No action affecting the employment status of any employee or applicant for a position in the municipal service, including examination, appointment, promotion, demotion, suspension, or removal shall be taken or withheld by reason of race, color, sex, national origin, political, or religious affiliation, age, disability or military veteran status.
+No action affecting the employment status of any employee or applicant for a position in the municipal service, including examination, appointment, promotion, demotion, suspension, or removal shall be taken or withheld by reason of race, color, gender, sexual orientation, national origin, political, or religious affiliation, age, disability or military veteran status.

 1-24-3: GRIEVANCES AND APPEALS: (2248 2603 2648 2922 3390)